 We will calculate how many weeks you have been pregnant and the due date, but recommend that you reach out to your family doctor if you are not sure of your due date.
 Your family doctor or walk-in can order a dating scan, in which can be done between 7-9 weeks gestation.

 If you choose to have genetic screening, Midwives can order the enhanced First Trimester Screening (eFTS) and NIPT.
 For more information on genetics screening please visit: Prenatal Screening Options

 PRIOR TO YOUR FIRST APPOINTMENT

-We are unable to provide any medical care prior to your first appointment.
-This includes, but not limited to: ordering tests, providing medical advice or recommendations, providing prescriptions.
+Please note that we are unable to provide any medical care prior to your first appointment.
+This includes, but not limited to: ordering tests, providing medical advice, recommendations, or prescriptions.

 Follow the medical advice given by your doctor.